SoftSec-KAIST/SURI/artifact/EXPERIMENT.md

 :alarm_clock: 28 hrs on Coreutils and Binutils, 10 days on full dataset

-In this experiment, we rewrite binaries using SURI and other tools and see if the binary reassembly is successful.
+In this experiment, we rewrite binaries using SURI (setA, setB, and setC), Ddisasm (setA), Egalito (setB) and see if reassembly is successful.

 To rewrite the binaries in each dataset, use the `1_get_reassembled_code.py` script provided in the artifact.

 For setA, rewrite the binaries using SURI and Ddisasm:
 ```